Koji Kondo: Musical style and influences

 Kondo's music for Super Mario Bros. was designed around the feeling of motion that mirrors the player's physical experience.
-This followed the philosophy of series creator and designer, Shigeru Miyamoto, who demanded that audio for the game be made "with substance" and are synchronized with elements of the game.
-As a result, Kondo based a number of the score around genres that are primarily used for dancing, such as Latin music and the waltz.
+This followed the philosophy of series creator and designer Shigeru Miyamoto, who demanded that audio for the game be made "with substance" and synchronized with elements of the game.
+As a result, Kondo based most of the score around genres that are primarily used for dancing, such as Latin music and the waltz.

 In the first The Legend of Zelda, Kondo juxtaposes the game's overworld theme with the theme that plays in dungeons.
 Kondo remarked on the importance of projecting distinct characters through music, so that players know almost immediately where they are within the game.
-Kondo used this contrast in other games he worked on, including Super Mario Bros.
+Kondo used this contrast in other games, such as Super Mario Bros.

-Kondo has been the recipient of much praise from many other composers such as the renowned Halo and Destiny composer Martin O'Donnell and Elder Scrolls composer Jeremy Soule.

-Games

-Music and sound design

-All works below were composed solely by Kondo, unless otherwise noted.
-Some other non-musical roles are included, such as sound effects and programming.

-Supporting roles

-All works listed below credit Kondo in a supporting role, such as an advisor or supervisor.